archie-judd/job-count/README.md

 | Panda Fluffer | Greater Tokyo | 2024-01-25T18:07:32.010Z | 203   |
 | ...           | ...           | ...                      | ...   |

+You can see an example at `sample_data/output.csv`.

 If your output file doesn't exist, it will be created, if there is already data in your output file, it will be appended to.

 ## Clear cookies

-Run `job-count clear-cookies`

-To clear your cookies.
+Run `job-count clear-cookies` to clear your cookies.
+You will need to run `job-count login` again.

 ## TODO: